The Ultimate Best of Kenya Safari: Above & Below the Equator

 Fitness Level & Field Impact

 • This low-impact safari is designed specifically to prioritize your field endurance and physical comfort.
-Most of our tracking time is spent inside our custom-outfitted 4x4 vehicles, giving you a relaxing, stable base for photography.
+Most of our field time is spent inside our custom-outfitted game drive vehicles, giving you a relaxing, stable base for photography.
 Daily activity involves standard entry and exit from vehicles, balanced by ample mid-day breaks for rest back at our lodging.
 While we emphasize early mornings to capture peak wildlife activity and as we enjoy the last remaining light on our evening game drives, the pacing remains entirely easygoing.

 EASY